boseshruti/nagp2024-docker/README.md

 #api-config.yml
 #api-secret.yml

-#app.js and Dockerfile is attached too used for creating node app image
+#app.js and Dockerfile are added too (used for creating node app image)